ibm-cloud-docs/account/create-case.md

 After your support case is created, you can follow its progress on the [Manage cases page](/unifiedsupport/cases).

+IBM support cases can also be opened in the cloud console as well as in the [IBM support portal](https://www.ibm.com/mysupport/s/){: external}.
+These cases can only be managed in the IBM support portal and access is controlled in the IBM support portal.
+For more information about access, see [Managing Your Support Account Access](https://www.ibm.com/mysupport/s/article/Managing-Your-Support-Account-Access?language=en_US){: external}.
+{: note}

 ## Creating a support case by using the API
 {: #create-case-api}